What are other faculty at SF State researching?

 - Note that books are not covered.

 Contact ORSP.
-If conference proceedings and publications feel too delayed for you, contact Jaylan Turkkan, AVP Research email@example.com.
+If conference proceedings and publications feel too delayed for you, please contact Michael Scott, AVP for Research email@example.com.
 We at ORSP know who is doing what if they are applying for extramural (or intramural) funding.

 Search agency award databases directly for funded research by SF State faculty: